ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

       in poor drainage and urban areas.

       * ADDITIONAL DETAILS...
-      - Thunderstorms will move through this morning, with a possible round of storms developing late afternoon, and a final round of storms Thursday night.
-Recent heavy rains have occurred, priming soils for faster flood development.
-The multiple rounds of heavy rain may produce flash flooding, as well as flood small creeks, streams, low water crossings, and urban areas.
+      - Additional thunderstorms are expected this afternoon and tonight.
+Recent heavy rainfall has primed soils for faster flood development.
+The additional round of rain through tonight may produce flash flooding, as well as flooding of small creeks, streams, low water crossings, and urban areas.
    </div>
 </p>